 - Home Price: $522,193 median home price

-- Crime Rate: Safer than 12% of Washington cities
+- Crime Rate: Safer than 14% of Seattle neighborhoods

 - Perfect For: Singles, young professionals, families